derian-c/CSCE482-Stroke-Rehab/weekly_reports/Sam_Individual_Report_2.md

 ### **What new ideas did you have or skills did you develop this week?**

-I learned how to create a model and a 3d scene in three js, as well as how to convert our opensim models into a more open file type like gltf.
+I learned how to create a model and a 3d scene in three js, as well as how to convert our opensim models into a more open file type like .gltf .

 ### **Who was your most awesome team member this week and why?**